eda-ricercatore/sardegna-scala/README.md

 	- "Scala for Machine Learning: Leverage Scala and Machine Learning to construct and study systems that can learn from data"
 + Khot2015
 	- "Scala Functional Programming Patterns: Grok and perform effective functional programming in Scala"
++ Alexandre2014
+	- "Scala for Java Developers: Build reactive, scalable applications and integrate Java code with the power of Scala"
++ Nikolov2016
+	- "Scala Design Patterns: Write efficient, clean, and reusable code with Scala"